 - Go to Azure Active Directory > Security > Authentication methods > Authentication method policy (preview).

-- Enable the setting Microsoft Authenticator (preview).
+- Enable the settings Microsoft Authenticator in (preview).

 - Set the target to All Users or Select Users and click Save.